 Rashmika Mandanna Hits Out At Trolls: No One Has Any Right To Say Anything About Our Families

 Rashmika Mandanna, the resident 'Kodava Beauty' of South cinema, enjoys a strong fan-following due to her good looks and charming personality.
 Sadly, despite being a sweetheart, she has often been targeted by mindless trolls, much to the shock of her die-hard fans.
 Recently, she once again found herself in a difficult situation when a guy trolled her by sharing her childhood photos.
-This, apparently upset Rashmika big time and forced her to get in to 'troll hunter' mode.
+This, apparently upset Rashmika big time and forced her to get into 'troll hunter' mode.
 In a hard-hitting post, she asked her detractors to get a life and said that she gets deeply hurt by such incidents.

 Her Exact Words